telerik/blazor-docs/components/popup/position-collision.md

 # Popup Position and Collision Settings

-This article outlines the available settings which enable you to control the position of the Popup based on its anchor and dictate how the component responds in situations where there is insufficient screen space.
+This article outlines the available settings which enable you to control the position of the Popup based on its anchor and dictate how the component responds to insufficient screen space.

 ## Position